hypo69/hypo/pytest/gemini/src/webdriver/firefox/readme.ru.md

 Remember to install the necessary packages (`pytest`, `selenium`, `fake-useragent`, etc.) if you haven't already.

 This improved solution provides a more comprehensive and robust test suite for your `Firefox` class, covering potential errors, valid inputs, and edge cases.
 Remember to add more specific tests if your `Firefox` class has more complex logic, especially concerning proxy file handling and selection.
-Remember to create an appropriate mocking strategy for external dependencies.
+Remember to create an appropriate mocking Startegy for external dependencies.